-When you or a loved one needs home healthcare, the last thing you want to worry about is how you’ll pay for it.
+When you or a loved one needs home health care, the last thing you want to worry about is how you’ll pay for it.
 At the Visiting Nurse Service of New York, we’ll work with you to determine your specific coverage and help you access the care that’s needed.
-We accept a variety of payment options and even offer health plans to some eligible New Yorkers.
-Following are some of the ways you may be able to pay for our services:
+We accept a variety of payment options for home health care services and even offer health plans to some eligible New Yorkers.
+The following are some of the ways you may be able to pay for our home care services:

-Medicare is a federally funded program, primarily for those 65 and older, that that may cover home healthcare services, including part-time skilled nursing care, part-time home health aides, rehabilitative therapy (including speech, physical, and occupational therapies), social services, and medical supplies.
+Medicare is a federally funded program, primarily for those 65 and older.
+Medicare may pay for visiting nurses and other home health care services, including part-time skilled nursing care, part-time home health aides, rehabilitative therapy (including speech, physical, and occupational therapies), social services, and medical supplies.
 It does not cover around-the-clock home care, meal delivery, or assistance with shopping or domestic chores.

 Medicaid is a health insurance program funded by federal and state governments that is available to United States citizens and permanent residents who meet certain requirements for income, resources, age, or disability.